 Some providers handle all installation with a certified, in-house crew, while others outsource installation.
 This can affect your warranty coverage, project timeline, and customer service.

-Find out if a company offers any remote monitoring services.
+Find out if a company offers any solar monitoring services.
 This can help you track panel performance and see how your system benefits you.
 Many companies now have a mobile app for customers that allows them to monitor system performance from their phones.

 Warranties